 The Bible presents us with seven spiritual role models.
-As we shall soon discover, each of these may represent a certain kind of Christian.
+As we shall soon discover, each of these can represent a different type of Christian.
 These role models are the following biblical characters: Cain and Abel, Jacob and Esau, and David and Saul.
 In case you were wondering about the seventh figure, we will get to that later.

-There are important lessons to be learned from each of these men.
-For instance, Cain was a presumptuous sort of character who preferred to offer God what he deemed best, rather than meeting God's terms and guidelines (Gen. 4).
-Able, on the other hand, was rather different.
-He was a more compliant and submissive individual who was willing to obey God and follow the rules exactly as requested (Gen. 4).
+There are important lessons to be learned from all of these men.
+For instance, Cain was a presumptuous character who preferred to offer God what he deemed best, instead of meeting God's requirements (Gen. 4:5-7).
+Able, on the other hand, was different.
+He was willing to obey God and follow the rules precisely (Gen. 4:4).

 Then there is Jacob and Esau (Gen. 25).
-Jacob was most certainly no Saint.
-But he was different than Esau where it really counted.
-While Esau's value system was materialistic and physical, Jacob valued spiritual matters of importance.
-His concern was to illicit God's favour and secure a spiritual blessing even if it meant "striving" with God till day break (Gen. 32; Hos.
+Jacob was certainly no Saint, but he was different than Esau where it really counted.
+While Esau's value system was materialistic and physical, Jacob valued spiritual things.
+In fact, his devotion to God was so great that he "strove with an angel until day break" in order to secure a spiritual blessing (Gen. 32; Hos.
 12:4).

 The final two characters are David and Saul (1 Sam.
 17-18).
-David was a humble man who's chief concern was pleasing God.
+David was a humble man who's chief concern was centered on pleasing God.
 Above all, he wanted God's favour and cared more about God's evaluation of him than man's.
-But Saul was different.
-He was a people pleaser and valued men's honor (1 Sam.
+But Saul was opposite.
+He was a real people pleaser and valued men's honor more than God's (1 Sam.
 15:30).
-He was also very proud and his reputation meant everything.
-As a result, when David's fame eclipsed his own, Saul became bitterly jealous and sought to kill David.
-Ultimately, Saul was rejected by God and David was chosen to replace him as king.
-But it wasn't always that way with Saul.
-According to the Bible, he originally started off very humble and was chosen by God to become Israel's first ruler (1 Sam.
+He was also very proud of his reputation, and when David's fame eclipsed his own, Saul became bitterly jealous and sought to kill him.
+Ultimately, God rejected Saul and chose David to replace him as king.
+However, Saul wasn't always that way.
+According to the Bible, he originally started off very humble, which was why God chose him to become Israel's first ruler (1 Sam.
 9).

 This leads us to the seventh Christian archetype.
-You see, while Saul started off well, in the final analysis, he finished very poorly.
-And the same could be said for many Christians.
-They start off well at first, but ultimately end bad.
-So it could be said that Saul represents the Christian backslider.
+You see, while Saul started off well, he failed God miserably at the end of his life.
+The same could be said of many Christians who initially start well, but over time backslide into apostasy and then finnish poorly.
+So Saul can also represent the Christian backslider.

 Now when taking into consideration all of our Biblical role models, we end up with seven kinds of Christians that can be described as follows: